andrewning/alfred-workflows-scientific/README.md

 A collection of [Alfred v2](http://www.alfredapp.com) workflows (mostly) targeting scientific applications.
 Use of workflows requires the Alfred PowerPack.

+- [NumPy Search](#numpy): search methods within the NumPy module and open the associated documentation in your browser.
+- [BibTeX Grab](#bibtex): lookup articles using any metadata and download the associated BibTeX entry (article's DOI must registered with IDF).
+- [AIAA Search](#aiaa): lookup AIAA articles using any metadata and download the associated BibTeX entry or the actual PDF (AIAA subscription required for PDF).

+<a id="numpy"></a>
 NumPy Search
 ------------

 ![](np.tiff)